Watson-Personal-Assistant/developer/_content/audio_single/iot_control_interface.md

 ---
-IoT control interface specification
+title: IoT control interface specification
+weight: 25
 ---
 IoT control is processed by a single-tenant audio gateway.
-Endpoints are provided for sending IoT commands to your assistant, for administering client devices and for administering client controllers.
+Endpoints are provided for sending IoT commands to your assistant, for administering client devices, and for administering client controllers.

-Important:  Use only if you have IBM Watson Assistant for Hospitality.
+**Important**:  Use only if you have IBM Watson Assistant for Hospitality.

 ### Converse
 Send an utterance or a command to Watson Assistant Solutions for processing.